Could Trump Be Good For Europe?

 Still, let's try to think of something positive, if only to ward off fatalism or despair.
 First, there is the war in Ukraine.
 Although the Biden administration has devoted plenty of attention to this issue, one thing is certain: continuing the same policy would not lead to an outright victory for Ukraine.
 Biden's approach did not guarantee success, and may instead have guaranteed only a slow bleed in Eastern Europe.

 Trump's unpredictability may therefore have a silver lining.
-It was he, after all, who sent the first shipment of anti-tank Javelin missiles that later aided Ukraine's initial defense.
+It was he, after all, who sent the first shipment of anti-tank Javelin missiles that later aided Ukraine's initial defence.
 When Ukraine approached Barack Obama's administration to purchase lethal arms after Russia's 2014 incursions into its territory, it was turned down.
-And when Russia began amassing troops and military equipment near the Ukrainian border in March 2021, the Biden administration approved only $125 million in aid, followed by another $60 million that May.
+And when Russia began amassing troops and military equipment near the Ukrainian border in March 2021, the Biden administration approved only $125mn in aid, followed by another $60mn that May.

 Yes, Trump threatened to withhold aid unless Ukrainian President Volodymyr Zelensky helped him implicate the Biden family in corrupt dealings.
 But this plot blew up in his face and led to his first impeachment.
 Looking ahead, it is rather hard to imagine that a man with such a big, all-consuming ego would simply hand over Ukraine.
 What would he get out of it?
 Putin has nothing to offer, and he has become a junior partner to China, Trump's bête noire.

-Poland has been a leader in this respect, having already put its defense spending on track to reach 5 per cent of GDP by 2025.
+Poland has been a leader in this respect, having already put its defence spending on track to reach 5% of GDP by 2025.
 Again, why can't Germany do the same?
 If properly armed, the EU is fully capable of defending its eastern flank.
-Considering that the risks are distributed unevenly (with Poland and other Eastern European countries being the most exposed), the least that the rest of the EU can do is share the expense of a common defense budget.
+Considering that the risks are distributed unevenly (with Poland and other Eastern European countries being the most exposed), the least that the rest of the EU can do is share the expense of a common defence budget.

-In any case, the leadership crises in Germany, France and Spain have brought Poland and Italy to the fore.
-Polish Prime Minister Donald Tusk and Italian Prime Minister Giorgia Meloni can help lead while Western Europe gets its act together.
 With many allies and a budget ten times larger than Russia's, Europeans can easily take care of themselves as long as they maintain a united front.
-We no longer have any excuse not to tackle our own problems.
+It no longer has any excuse not to tackle its own problems. - Project Syndicate

-Sławomir Sierakowski, Founder of the Krytyka Polityczna movement, is a Mercator senior fellow.
-Copyright: Project Syndicate, 2023.

 Legal Disclaimer: